yl3296/yl3296.github.io/_posts/2015-03-24-chart critique.md

 ```

-2. Make a bar chart with sorting.Then we can easily  see the maximum, minimum and compare different states.
+2. Make a bar chart with sorting.The article in Vox aimed to know where the highest rate lies, then the most straight forward way is barchart.
+By doing it, we can easily  see the maximum, minimum and compare different states.
 Basically,Bar chart is always a better way to show comparation between classes than pie chart.
 Here comes my barchart.

 ![bar](https://cloud.githubusercontent.com/assets/10662777/6846672/63943c26-d396-11e4-99da-41e6c85ac9bf.png)